imxrt-rs/imxrt-hal/CONTRIBUTING.md

 Thanks for helping us build embedded Rust support for NXP's i.MX RT processors!
 Please open an issue if

-- you find a bug in the RAL or HAL crates
+- you find a bug in the HAL, RAL, or IOMUXC crates
 - you have an idea for a feature
 - something isn't clear in our documentation

 ## Development

-The steps below are useful for developers who want to build and modify the RAL and the HAL.
+The steps below are useful for developers who want to build and modify this repository's crates.
 All steps assume that you've cloned the repository.

 ### Dependencies